imjoaosilva/RocketSeat-DevLinks/README.md

 # Dev Links

-Um pequeno website desenvolvido com react a partir do design da rocketseat.
+A small website developed with react from the rocketseat design.

 ## Preview